davidhme/edd-drip/readme.txt

 3. Go to Downloads -> Settings -> Extensions -> Drip Settings and enter your "Drip API Key" and "Drip Account ID".

 == Changelog ==

+= 1.4.2 -

+* Fix: Bug for settings on EDD>=2.5 where drip api key and account are lost whenever extension settings in other sections are saved.

+* Fix: Bug with with `value` property in custom event `payment processed` not being integer.
+Drip requires this property to be an integer for some reason or the event will not be processed.

+* Update: Tested with WordPress 4.9

 = 1.4.1 -